weygoldt/py2md/README.md

-Now let us add a `main` function that ties this all together: It first parses the arguments, then runs the function that extracts the blocks of text and code and then puts it all back together into a markdown file.
+Now let us add a `main` function that ties this all together: It first parses the arguments, then runs the function that extracts the blocks of text and code and then puts it all back together into a Markdown file.

 ```python